desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 | GPT-4o                         | (89%, 98%)          | (91%, 98%)            |
 | o1-mini                        | (86%, 97%)          | (90%, 97%)            |
 | o1-preview                     | (90%, 98%)          | (88%, 96%)            |

 *Table XX: 95% Wilson score intervals for the point estimates of $p_m$ and reported ranges, approximated from Figure 1 in Mirzadeh et al. (2024), as well as Figures 10 and 12 from the appendix.*

-We note that our confidence intervals are generally wider than the reported ranges, i.e. under the iid Bernoulli assumption, the variation is actually **larger** than what is reported.
+Note that our confidence intervals are wider than the implied ranges in the figures in the paper, i.e. under the iid Bernoulli assumption, the variation is actually **larger** than what is observed.
-This discrepancy is likely due to the correlations between questions, which can inflate the variability captured by the confidence intervals.
-As initially suggested, a more precise estimation would involve modelling the probability of success on a question level, $p_{m,n}$, rather than assuming each question is equally likely to be answered correctly.
+This discrepancy is likely to be explained by the unmodelled correlations between questions---as initially suggested, a more reasonable assumption would be to model the probability of success on a question level, $p_{m,n}$, rather than assuming each question is equally likely to be answered correctly.
 The analysis can be repeated once (if) the detailed question-level data becomes available.

 **Verdict:** The observed variability in GSM-Symbolic performance is not inherently surprising, and is in fact expected.